ofisette/mdjoy/README.md

 - http://bochum.theochem.rub.de/mediawiki/index.php/Editing_Gromacs_topologies

-Refer to the source code and the `examples` directory for more details.
+Refer to the source code, docstrings, and to the `examples` directory for more details.

 ## Community